-Designed to help you transfer to a four-year college or university to complete your bachelor’s degree in early childhood education, our curriculum involves both field experiences and classroom observations in childcare centers throughout many school districts.
+Designed to help you transfer to a four-year college or university to complete your bachelor’s degree in early childhood education.
+This curriculum provides you with the opportunity to spend a minimum of 66-hours of field experience working in a variety of childcare and educational settings.
+Since our curriculum involves both field experiences and classroom observations in childcare centers throughout many school districts.
 You must obtain the following clearance requirements, at your own expense, prior to enrolling into EDUC 110:

 - FBI Clearance

 - ACT 151: PA Child Abuse History Clearance

 - ACT 34: Request for Criminal Record Check - PA State Police